kstzv/ml-kem/portable/userspace/tests/test_dudect_ml_kem/README.md

 Consequently, dudect results should always be interpreted together with the implementation itself, generated machine code, and repeated measurements under different compiler configurations and execution environments.

+The provided dudect tests are intended to facilitate independent verification on different architectures, compiler versions, and execution environments.
+If reproducible timing anomalies are observed, reports and independent analysis are welcome.

 # Directory Structure

 Each subdirectory contains an isolated dudect test for a specific function or module.